ballerina-platform/ballerina-platform.github.io/learn/deployment/awslambda.md

 Ballerina's AWS Lambda functionality is implemented as a custom AWS Lambda layer.
 As shown in the above instructions output, this information is provided when the function is created.
 The compiler generates the `aws-ballerina-lambda-functions.zip` file, which encapsulates all the AWS Lambda functions that are generated.
 This ZIP file can be used with the AWS web console, or the [AWS CLI](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-configure-cli.html) to deploy the functions.
 An [AWS Lambda Role ](https://console.aws.amazon.com/iam/home?#/roles) for the user must be created with the `AWSLambdaBasicExecutionRole` permission in order to deploy the AWS Lambda functions.
 The created AWS Lambda Role ARN is required when deploying the functions through the CLI.

-A sample execution to deploy our hash function as an AWS Lambda is shown below.
+A sample execution to deploy the hash function as an AWS Lambda is shown below.

 ```bash
 $ aws lambda create-function --function-name hash --zip-file fileb://aws-ballerina-lambda-functions.zip --handler functions.hash --runtime provided --role arn:aws:iam::908363916138:role/lambda-role --layers arn:aws:lambda:us-west-1:141896495686:layer:ballerina:2